How to Copy an Array by Value in JavaScript?

 Using JSON.stringify() and JSON.parse()

-Explanation: The JSON.stringify() and JSON.parse() combine to create a complete independent copy of the original array.
+Explanation: The JSON.stringify() and JSON.parse() combine to create a complete, independent copy of the original array.

-Method 2: Using structuredClone() Method
+Method 2: Deep Copy Array Using structuredClone() in JavaScript

 Example: